tomasfarias/airflow-dbt-python/docs/introduction.rst

 | Tasks don’t pass information to each other by default, and run entirely independently.

 In our world, that means task should be responsible of fetching all the dbt related files it needs in order to run independently, as already described in :ref:`independent-task-execution`.

-As of the time of writing S3 is the only supported backend for dbt projects, but we have plans to extend this to support more backends, initially targeting other file storages that are commonly used in Airflow connections.

 Push dbt artifacts to XCom
 ^^^^^^^^^^^^^^^^^^^^^^^^^^